ReInHerit/digital-hub/content/bestpractices/2024-02-27-heritage-actions-during-eych2018-through-citizen-involvement-in-the-promotion-of-museums-in-magnesia-greece.md

 pageId: 6e26ed44-9350-4178-a5e1-a7003407ef42
 layout: blog
 type: bestpractice
-title: heritage actions during EYCH2018, through citizen involvement in the promotion of museums in Magnesia, Greece
+title: Heritage actions during EYCH2018, through citizen involvement in the promotion of museums in Magnesia, Greece
 desc: 'The Association ‘Friends of Athanasakio Arheological Museum of Volos’ during the European Year of Cultural Heritage 2018 (EYCH2018) aimed to